 - rectocele, which is when the rectum protrudes through the vagina

 Anyone can suffer from bowel incontinence, but certain people are more likely to get it than others.
-You are at risk if:
+You may be at risk if:

-- you are a woman who have given birth
+- you’re a woman who have given birth

 - you have frequent constipation